Transgender candidate facing disqualification now cleared to run despite omitting deadname

 Bobbie Arnold, a contractor from West Alexandria running as a Democrat for the Ohio House, had her possible disqualification dismissed Tuesday by the Montgomery County Board of Elections and will be on the ballot in the March primary.

-“It’s important for the overall well-being of our society that every voice has an opportunity to be heard," Arnold, who went to Childrey's hearing to support her, said.
+“It’s important for the overall well-being of our society that every voice has an opportunity to be heard," said Arnold, who went to Childrey's hearing to support her.
 “And that’s something that we’re not experiencing right now in Ohio.”

+In light of the outcomes of Childrey and Arnold's cases, Joy appealed again Thursday to the Stark County Board of Elections.

 Samantha Hendrickson is a corps member for the Associated Press/Report for America Statehouse News Initiative.
 Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.